ckvj/crypto-analysis/README.md

 # Overview
 Current tax portfolio tools do not accurately render many transaction types.
 Therefore, many crypto users have resorted to populating important transactions into a spreadsheet.

-The crypto-tax package is a tool that enables individuals to easily calculate their tax basis across assets and calendar year.
+The crypto-tax package is a tool that enables individuals to easily calculate their tax basis across assets.

-The package uses the 'Base Asset' and 'Quote Asset' model which is common in trading platforms.
+The package relies on transactions being populated in the 'Base Asset' and 'Quote Asset' model which is common in trading platforms.
 - Base Asset: Asset being traded
 - Quote Asset: Asset that Base Asset is being quoted in.
 Typically USD or other fiat.

-For trades that do not use Quote Asset as the taxable Fiat asset (e.g. crypto<>crypto trades or crypto<>NFT), users should use a double entry system where trade routes through tax-demoninated Asset.
+For trades that do not use Quote Asset as the taxable Fiat asset (e.g. crypto<>crypto trades or crypto<>NFT), users should use a double entry system where trades route through a tax-demoninated Asset.
 For example, a trade involving purchasing a NFT for 2 ETH, when ETH trading at $2k USD:

 |DateTime|Txn Type|Base Asset|Base Asset Amount|Quote Asset|Quote Asset Amount| Price|
 |--------|---------|------|-----------------|-----------|------------------|------|
 |2021-09-27T01:46:03.000Z|SELL|ETH|2|USD|4000|2000|